 Thursday, February 19: Armonia Celeste returns with a program of seventeenth century Italian vocal music: That’s Amore: Love and Music in Seventeenth – Century Italy.
 Join Armonia Celeste as they explore the many faces of love from sixteenth- and early seventeenth-century Italy.
 The themes of love and longing interweave sinuously throughout this program, while the alternating textures of instrumental and vocal trios, duets, and solos give lively energy to this program of music by such composers as Luzzascho Luzzaschi, Luigi Rossi, Marc’Antonio Pasqualini, and Giacomo Carissimi.
 A stunning tour-de-force of vocal fireworks and instrumental improvisation that is not to be missed!
 Three sopranos, triple baroque harp and theorbo (bass lute).
 At St. James' Episcopal Church.
 Admission; $20

 Friday, February 27: Quink, a renowned four member Dutch vocal ensemble, performs.
 The program, "Canciones de amor", explores sacred and secular music from 1500 to the 20th century from Spain, Israel, and the Netherlands.
 Woodworth Chapel, Tougaloo College.
 Admission $20.

-Saturday, March 14: Corina Marti plays the flute and the clavicimbalom, a combination of the harpsichord and organ, in a program of late medieval music.
+Saturday, March 14: Corina Marti plays the flute and the clavisimbalum, a early version of the harpsichord, in a program of late medieval music.
 Location: St. Philip's Episcopal Church.
 Admission $20.